 For each territory in the ISO XML file

-Generate an individual of class Territory
+Generate an individual of class Territory.
+The URI is the (numeric) id property of the territory and appended to the URI of the country-specific ontology with a suffix of “-Territory”.

+Create a rdfs:label for each territory-name which uses (via language code) a language marked as administrative.

 Link to the category “Territory” via isClassifiedBy property

 Link to the country